Zoster Vaccine (Live/Attenuated)

 Neuromuscular & skeletal: Asthenia (1%), limb pain (1%)

 Respiratory: Pulmonary edema (≤2%), respiratory tract disease (1%)

-<1%, postmarketing, and/or case reports: Anaphylaxis, arthralgia, exacerbation of asthma, fever, herpes zoster, hypersensitivity reaction, lymphadenopathy (transient), myalgia, nausea, necrotizing retinitis (patients on immunosuppressive therapy), polymyalgia rheumatica, rash at injection site, skin rash (noninjection site), urticaria at injection site, varicella zoster infection (in immunocompromised patients)
+<1%, postmarketing, and/or case reports: Anaphylaxis, arthralgia, exacerbation of asthma, facial nerve paralysis, fever, Guillain-Barre syndrome, herpes zoster infection, hypersensitivity reaction, lymphadenopathy (transient), myalgia, nausea, necrotizing retinitis (patients on immunosuppressive therapy), polymyalgia rheumatica, rash at injection site, skin rash, urticaria at injection site, varicella zoster infection (in immunocompromised patients)